balajich/resilience4j-helloworld/ratelimiter/README.md

-# Resilience4j- Limit of number of requests to RESTAPI using ratelimiter
+# Resilience4j- Session-1 Limit number of requests to RESTAPI using ratelimiter
 In  this tutorial we are going to learn how to limit number of requests that a restapi can handle in a fixed duration.
 There are several reasons to limit number of calls than an api can hanlde,few of them are.
 - To meet service level agreement